renatomaia/lua-memory/doc/manual.md

 C Library
 =========

-This section describes the C API provided as a separate library to create and manipulate memory areas from C.
+This section describes the C API provided as a separate library (`luamem`) to create and manipulate memory areas from C.
-All API functions and related types and constants are declared in the header file `lmemlib.h`.
+All API functions and related types and constants are declared in the header file `luamem.h`.

 There are two distinct types of memory areas in the C API: